How do you refuse a date and keep the friendship?

 Total strangers don’t always need the special treatment reserved for friends.

 And of course, rude people can -and should- be treated the same way.
 So “you really don’t want to be rude, but a stinking breath is a bit of a deal breaker for you” ;).

 You tried to be polite, but they just don’t get it and keep bugging you.
 Fine, you tried, now tell them like it is.

-Before they find some funny way to embarrass you, get clingy (I had a girl dropping gifts in my mailbox and showing up uninvited) or too dependent, it’s time for some tough love.
-Cut the face time and help them move on.
-For example you can show some ugly side of your character or intro someone.
+Before they find some fun way to embarrass you, get clingy (I had a girl dropping gifts in my mailbox and showing up uninvited), or be too dependent, it’s time for some tough love.

 It’s patronizing as F, babying people should not be your default setting.

 You’re placing them as second fiddle and you’re entertaining the possibility of working both sides of the street.